cgwire/kitsu/getting-started-production/README.md

 ### [Validation per batch](#validation-per-batch)

-To do a validation (or changing the status of a task) you can do it by clicking on the status of the task on the spreadsheet (1).
+To do a validation (or changing the status of a task) you can do it by clicking on the status of the task (1).

 ![Shot status](../img/getting-started/shot_status.png)